Godzilla vs. Kong, Tenet top pandemic box office: Here are the highest-grossing movies of the COVID era

-With nearly 150 million COVID-19 vaccinations administered in the U.S. so far, movie theaters around the country have slowly begun pumping life back into the domestic box office.
+With millions of COVID-19 vaccinations administered in the U.S. so far, movie theaters around the country have slowly begun pumping life back into the domestic box office.

-Among the top 20 highest-grossing movies between March 2020 and March 2021 are the usual suspects: Titanic action flicks like Tenet, comic book spectacles like Wonder Woman 1984, and animated comedies like The Croods: A New Age.
+Among the top 30 highest-grossing movies between March 2020 and May 2021 are the usual suspects: Titanic action flicks like Tenet and Godzilla vs. Kong, comic book spectacles like Wonder Woman 1984, and animated comedies like The Croods: A New Age.
 But Hollywood is still recovering from the effects of the coronavirus pandemic, which caused nearly 12 months of theater closures and billions of dollars in lost ticket sales.
 In fact, it marked the first yearlong stretch in nearly five decades in which no studio film grossed more than $59 million.

 The downturn (coupled with audience tastes shifting to more midrange films in addition to tried-and-true blockbuster titles) has forced the industry to "recalibrate and re-evaluate" what defines success, according to Comscore analyst Paul Dergarabedian, with pandemic-era box office trends shutting some major doors while opening others.